martinkunc/ana/eng/readme.md

 To connect in either user Port forwarding forwarding from local 58081 (or other) to 8081 in machine, or setup Bridged networking.
 I was using Parallels port forwarding.

-CosmosDb emulator has to be set for remote access.
+CosmosDb emulator in the Windows machine has to be set for remote access.
 First a key file has to be generated.
 In Powershell:
 & "C:\Program Files\Azure Cosmos DB Emulator\Microsoft.Azure.Cosmos.Emulator.exe" /GenKeyFile=$env:USERPROFILE\CosmosEmulatorKey